-Except as indicated below in this federal income tax discussion, the Regular Certificates will be treated for federal income tax purposes as debt instruments issued by a REMIC on the date such Certificates are first sold to the public (the "Settlement Date") and not as ownership interests in a REMIC or its assets.
-Beneficial owners of Regular Certificates ("Regular Owners") that otherwise report income under a cash method of accounting will be required to report income with respect to such Certificates under an accrual method.
+The Regular Certificates will be treated for federal income tax purposes as debt instruments issued by a REMIC on the date such Certificates are first sold to the public (the "Settlement Date") and not as ownership interests in a REMIC or its assets.
+Beneficial owners of Regular Certificates ("Regular Owners") that otherwise report income under a cash method of accounting will be required to report interest and other income with respect to such Certificates under an accrual method.